The Only Content Marketing Guide You Will Ever Need

 Podcast Content Marketing

-A 2020 survey found that 49% of 12 to 32-year-olds in the U.S. had listened to a podcast within the last month, with an average of six listening hours a week.
-For this reason, many businesses and media outlets have began creating and sharing their own podcasts.
+A 2021 Super Listeners survey found that listeners spend an average of 11.2 hours listening to podcasts weekly.
+For this reason, many businesses and media outlets have begun creating and sharing their own podcasts.

 Podcasts allow for a lot of creativity as they can be about any topic of choice.
 Additionally, you determine other factors related to the podcast such as cadence of episodes, who's on the podcast, where you advertise the podcast, and how long episodes are.